jacobproffer/blog/content/general/how-i-use-todoist.md

 Whenever I create a new task with Todoist, I ask myself three questions:

-* How much time do I think the task will take to complete
+* How much time will it take to complete the task?
-* What time of the day makes sense to complete the task
+* What time of the day makes sense to complete the task?
-* Where does the task need to be completed
+* Where does the task need to be completed?

 Those three questions help me decide what labels to add to the task.
-For example, for a stand-up meeting at work every Monday morning at the office, I add the following labels:
+For example, I add the following labels for a stand-up meeting at work in the morning at the office:

 * 15min (15 minutes)
 * morning
 * at_work

 ## Filters

+Filters allow me to view tasks based upon a specific date, tag or even a combination of dates and tags.
+I set-up a number of filters to help me quickly few tasks for certain times of the day at home or at work.

+Note that `@` denotes a label.

+### Work: Today

+Query: `@at_work & today`

+### Work: Morning

+Query: `(@at_work & @morning) & today`